Beware of the 4 types of Heart Disease

 Causes of valvular heart disease include congenital defects, age-related changes, rheumatic fever, infections like endocarditis, and other heart conditions such as heart attacks or heart failure.
 Diagnosis usually involves echocardiography, which uses ultrasound to visualize the heart’s structure and function, along with other imaging tests like MRI or CT scans.

-If you are someone dealing with heart disease or any other problem, this is the time for you to reach out to the cardiologist in Jaipur.
+If you are dealing with heart disease or any other problem, this is the time to reach out to the cardiologist in Jaipur.
 Dr Ankit Gupta is one of the best cardiologists in Jaipur.
 You can reach out and discuss the condition you are going through.
-Being the best cardiologist in Jaipur, he will suggest to you what to do in what not to do.
-From the precautions that you need to take in your life to other preventive measures and treatment, he will suggest you everything to do.
+Being the Cardiologist in Jaipur, he will suggest what to do and what not to do.
+From the precautions that you need to take in your life to other preventive measures and treatment, he will suggest everything to do.
 After receiving treatment from him, you will be able to live your life comfortably, and there will be nothing that can create any problems for you!

-1. What dietary changes can help maintain a healthy heart?
+1. What dietary changes can help maintain a healthy heart, especially to prevent the 4 types of heart disease?

 2. How important is physical activity for heart health?